History of Asia

-The steppe region had long been inhabited by mounted nomads, and from the central steppes, they could reach all areas of the Asian continent.
-The northern part of the continent, covering much of Siberia was also inaccessible to the steppe nomads due to the dense forests and the tundra.
+The Eurasian steppe had long been inhabited by nomads, and from the central steppes, they could reach all parts of the Asian continent.
+The northern part of the continent, covering much of Siberia was inaccessible to the steppe nomads due to the dense forests and the tundra.
 These areas in Siberia were very sparsely populated.

-The centre and periphery were kept separate by mountains and deserts.
-The Caucasus, Himalaya, Karakum Desert, and Gobi Desert formed barriers that the steppe horsemen could only cross with difficulty.
-While technologically and culturally the city dwellers were more advanced, they could do little militarily to defend against the mounted hordes of the steppe.
-However, the lowlands did not have enough open grasslands to support a large horsebound force.
-Thus the nomads who conquered states in the Middle East were soon forced to adapt to the local societies.
+Mountains and deserts such as the Caucasus, Himalayas, Karakum and Gobi Desert formed natural barriers against the steppe nomads.
+The urban centers were technologically and culturally more advanced, but could do little militarily to defend against the mounted hordes of the steppe.
+However, the lowlands did not have enough open grassland to support a large horse mounted force.
+Thus the nomads who conquered states in West Asia were soon forced to adopt local customs.